But there is so much more.

 Located just across the Loop 101 Freeway from the towering Talking Stick Resort/Casino, there is a free shuttle to and from the resort to the ballpark, providing one of the league's most convenient forms of transportation.

 One of the Cactus League's postcard images, Tempe Diablo Stadium, with its dramatic Tempe Buttes backdrop, has served as the picturesque spring home to the Los Angeles Angels since 1993.
 Flying into Phoenix, a real-life topographical view reveals that the city is built around its rock formations and numerous baseball diamonds.
-Both Phoenix Municipal Stadium and Tempe Diablo Stadium are within minutes of Sky Harbor Airport.
+It is within minutes of Sky Harbor Airport.

 The Cactus League's westward expansion had its origins in the Milwaukee Brewers' Sun City Stadium, where they trained from 1973-84.
-The Brewers have conducted Spring Training at their current westside Maryvale Baseball Park since 1997.
+The Brewers have conducted Spring Training at their current westside Maryvale Baseball Park since '97.
+Just as in regular-season home games at Miller Park, the Famous Sausage Race takes place before the bottom of the sixth inning.

 The arrival of the Texas Rangers and Kansas City Royals, both of whom came aboard from Florida's Grapefruit League in 2003, sparked the Cactus League's growth spurt and continued the shared complex trend begun by the San Diego Padres and Seattle Mariners at the Peoria Sports Complex in 1994.
 The Rangers' and Royals' move to Billy Parker Field at Surprise Stadium also followed the Cactus League's migration into the burgeoning West Valley.